-You can use a node pool to manage multiple nodes in a Container Service for Kubernetes (ACK) cluster as a group.
+Container Service for Kubernetes (ACK) allows you to use a node pool to manage multiple nodes in a cluster as a group.
 For example, you can centrally manage the labels and taints of the nodes in a node pool.
-This topic describes how to create Windows nodes by using the node pool feature of ACK.
+This topic describes how to create a node pool that consists of Windows nodes in the ACK console.

 - An ACK cluster is created.
 For more information, see Create a managed Kubernetes cluster.

-- The Kubernetes version of the cluster must be later than V1.9.
+- The Kubernetes version of the cluster is later than V1.9.

 A Windows node pool supports only Flannel as the network plug-in and does not support Terway.

-Before you add an existing Elastic Compute Service (ECS) instance that is deployed in a virtual private cloud (VPC), make sure that an elastic IP address (EIP) is associated with the ECS instance, or a NAT gateway is created for the VPC.
-In addition, you must make sure that the node can access the Internet.
-Otherwise, you may fail to add the ECS instance.
+When you add an Elastic Compute Service (ECS) instance to a node pool, make sure that the ECS instance is associated with an elastic IP address (EIP) or a NAT gateway is configured for the virtual private cloud (VPC) where the ECS instance is deployed.
+In addition, make sure that the ECS instance can access the Internet.
+Otherwise, you cannot add the ECS instance.

-- A Windows node pool supports the following operating systems: Windows Server 2019 and Windows Server Core, 1909.
+- Windows node pools support Windows Server 2019 and Windows Server 1909 Core.

 - Log on to the ACK console.